Wool Work of Sail Assisted 4 Masted British Steamship

 shape of a rectangle or a swallowtail pennant.
 The flags shown are pennant style.
 The shape of the flag on the third mast

-looks like a house flag and the one on the last or mizzen mast might be a Royal Navy Reserve status flag.
+looks like a house flag, and the one on the last or mizzen mast might be a Royal Navy Reserve status flag.
 The flag on the

 CONDITION: The woolie is in excellent condition.
 There

-are few if any broken threads and there are no moth holes or water staining.
+are few, if any, broken threads, and there are no moth holes or water staining.
 All stitches are tight.
 The colors are faded

-in places such as the ship’s hull and the border.
+in places, such as the ship’s hull and the border.
 Somewhere in the past, it was removed from a stretcher and mounted on cardboard.

 A SIMPLE CHECKLIST FOR BUYING WOOLIES

-Condition is probably the
+Condition is the

-fading of color which is a good indication of age.
-Bright vibrant colors
+fading of color, which is a good indication of age.
+Bright, vibrant colors

 would be a good thing.
 The complexity of design: Woolies